Maine Indian Newsletter: Content

 Newsletters were published monthly and distributed to readers via mail.
 Each newsletter ran about 16-20 pages long and was produced in black and white on a typewriter with each article hand-typed by ssipsis, the editor.

 Unlike some tribal nation newsletters, which are disseminated by the tribal government, the Maine Indian Newsletter was privately produced.
 The style and format of the newsletter was similar to many American Indian independent publications at the time: short, monthly tabloids produced inexpensively by a small staff that resembled “in formal and technical quality many small-town weeklies”.
-Informal and sometimes humorous editor’s notes commonly featured alongside articles in each issue.
+Informal and sometimes humorous editor's notes commonly featured alongside articles in each issue.

 Content ranged from local Indian Island reservation news, such as births, deaths, and tribal government meeting minutes, to national events and legislation pertinent to Native Americans.
 Other information covered included stories, jokes, comics, letters to the editor, and native business advertisements.
 Articles, especially those in the earlier publications, were often recycled stories about serious issues from other Indian and non-Indian newspapers across the state and nation, such as Bangor Daily News and Navajo Times.
 Readers were welcome to contribute to each issue, and frequently did.

 Although intended to serve the Indians of Maine, readers did not just include on and off- reservation Penobscot Indians and indigenous people from other Maine tribes.
 Readership also extended beyond Maine borders and outside of the native community, such that the editor included a $2 newsletter subscription fee as of January 1968 for non-Indians (the newsletter was free for American Indians).

 The hope behind the subscription fee was to "see if the newsletter could be self supporting."
 Some national newsletters charge for their articles but local publications like The Chehalis Tribal Newsletter do not charge.
 Local publications have a stronger desire to actively benefit their community.

 There are several stories from the October 1967 issue that are further developed in later issues.
-For example, the Pine Tree Legal Assistance group is mentioned in October of 1967 and is further expanded on in the February 1968 issue.
+For example, the Pine Tree Legal Assistance group is mentioned in October 1967 and is further expanded on in the February 1968 issue.